 Writing Across the Curriculum

-The Lindsay-Crane Center directs and helps implement one of the oldest Writing Across the Curriculum (WAC) programs in the nation.
-Begun in the 1970s, WAC has been one of the foundation stones of excellence in writing at Hiram College.
-The director, Jeffrey Swenson, trains faculty across departments to teach writing both in the first-year program and in courses more specific to their own disciplines.
-First-year students study writing in the Freshman Colloquium and First Year Seminar with professors in biology, chemistry, accounting, English, theatre, history, French, Spanish, mathematics, sociology, psychology, religious studies, and many other disciplines.
+The Lindsay-Crane Center helps implement one of the oldest Writing Across the Curriculum (WAC) programs in the nation.
+Begun in the 1970s, WAC serves as a foundation for excellence at Hiram College.
+Faculty attend Center workshops to learn to better teach writing both in the first-year program and in courses more specific to their own disciplines.

-The Hiram College Writing Center exists to support the school's comprehensive commitment to writing.
+The Hiram College Writing Center supports the school's comprehensive commitment to writing.
 Students in all courses are encouraged to bring essays to the Writing Center at any stage in the writing process for feedback.